-I added uziza leaves to give the mackerele stew some spicy and aromatic aroma.
-The stew can be eaten with rice and swallow of choice when accompanied with okro, vegetable or ewedu soup (jute leaves soup).
-Uziza leaf is a very good vegetable option that can be incorporated into our meals; it is aromatic and spicy and contains many vitamins and minerals such as calcium and iron.
+I added uziza leaves to give the mackerel stew for some spicy and aromatic aroma.
+Tomato stew can be eaten with rice and swallow of choice when accompanied with okra, Efo riro or ewedu soup (jute leaves soup).
+Uziza leaf is a very good vegetable option that can be incorporated into our meals.
+It is aromatic, spicy and contains many vitamins and minerals such as calcium and iron.

 800g Tinned Chopped tomatoes (substitute with fresh tomatoes, remove seeds and cut into chunks)